Mesele-shishay/Mu-Student-portal-api/DEPLOYMENT.md

-# Deploying MU eStudent API to Vercel
+# Deploying MU eStudent API to Vercel (Serverless Adapter)

-This guide will walk you through deploying your Express.js TypeScript API to Vercel.
+This guide will walk you through deploying your Express.js TypeScript API to Vercel using the recommended serverless adapter approach.

 ## Prerequisites